spheredev/neosphere/README.md

 License
 =======

-minisphere and accompanying command-line tools are licensed under the terms of the BSD-3-clause license.
+minisphere and its accompanying command-line tools are licensed under the terms of the BSD-3-clause license.
 Practically speaking, this means the engine can be used for any purpose, even commercially, with no restriction other than maintain the original copyright notice.